 Non-public assistance, including Low-Income Child Care Assistance, cases may be closed for one of the following reasons or the closure reasons in Section 6.260.51.
 Unless otherwise noted, case closure requires a 60-day advance notice of closure to the custodial party.
-If a Low-Income Child Care Assistance case is closed the county CSE Unit must notify the appropriate county Low-Income Child Care Assistance Program.
+If a Low-Income Child Care Assistance case is closed the county CSS Unit must notify the appropriate county Low-Income Child Care Assistance Program.

-- A. The Child Support Enforcement Unit is unable to contact the custodial party within a 60 calendar day period despite an attempt of at least one letter sent by first class mail to the last known address.
+- A. The Child Support Services Unit is unable to contact the custodial party within a 60 calendar day period despite a good faith effort to contact the recipient through at least two different methods: mail, electronic, or telephone.
 If contact is reestablished with the custodial party in response to the notice which could lead to the establishment of paternity or support, or enforcement of an order, the case must be kept open.
-After a notice of case closure has been sent, if the custodial party reports a change in circumstances within the 60 days contained in the advance notice of closure, the case shall remain open or be reopened without payment of an additional application fee. - B. The Child Support Enforcement Unit documents non-cooperation of the custodial party and that cooperation of the custodial party is essential for the next step in providing support enforcement services.
-If a Low-Income Child Care Assistance recipient fails to cooperate, then the county CSE Unit shall send the advance notice of closure to the recipient and to the appropriate county Child Care Assistance Program.
+After a notice of case closure has been sent, if the custodial party reports a change in circumstances within the 60 days contained in the advance notice of closure, the case shall remain open or be reopened without payment of an additional application fee. - B. The Child Support Services Unit documents non-cooperation of the custodial party and that cooperation of the custodial party is essential for the next step in providing support enforcement services.
+If a Low-Income Child Care Assistance recipient fails to cooperate, then the county CSS Unit shall send the advance notice of closure to the recipient and to the appropriate county Child Care Assistance Program.
 The notice shall include the basis of the recipient's failure to cooperate and the dates on which it occurred. - C. The applicant requests closure of the case in writing and there are no arrears owed to the State.
-The 60 day advance notice of closure is not required for these cases. - D. The Child Support Enforcement Unit has provided location only services as requested.
-The 60 day advance notice of closure is not required for these cases. - E. The status of the case has changed from non-public assistance to public assistance.
-The 60 day advance notice is not required for these cases.
+The 60 day advance notice of closure is not required for these cases. - D. The Child Support Services Unit has provided location only services as requested.
+The 60 day advance notice of closure is not required for these cases.